plehegar/free-draw/README.md

 $ npm start
 ```

-Then simply open [`http://localhost:5000`](http://localhost:5000) on your web browser and start having fun.
+Then simply open [`http://localhost:5000/`](http://localhost:5000/) on your web browser and start having fun.

+For documentation, see [`http://localhost:5000/docs/`](http://localhost:5000/docs/) on your web browser and start having fun.